qdraw/starsky/starsky/readme.md

 -   [starskyapp](../starskyapp/readme.md) _Desktop Application (Pre-alpha code)_
 -   [Changelog](../history.md) _Release notes and history_

+## Run pre-build binaries (fastest)

+See the [How use prebuild images](readme-docker-hub.md) for more details about how to run docker

 ## Build instructions for docker

-See the [Docker instructions](readme-docker-instructions.md) for more details about how to install
+See the [Docker instructions](readme-docker-development.md) for more details about how to compile the application for development

 ## Build instructions (without docker)